 - International students who do not complete a TB screening or who do not submit the appropriate documentation will NOT be allowed to register for classes.

 Receiving the T-Spot Test from the Student Health Center

-- The T-Spot test is available through the on-campus Student Health Center (SHC), beginning fall 2013, at a cost of $52.
+- The T-Spot test is available through the on-campus Student Health Center (SHC) at a current cost of $52.
 This fee will be applied to your student account, and you will pay the fee when you pay other charges you may owe the University after you register for classes.